GESoftware-CF/uaa-boshrelease/README.md

   * bosh -n deploy
 * Check status: Use the command below to check the VMs & log into the one you want
   * bosh vms
+  * Map the IP address of VM running uaa to uaas in your /etc/hosts file.
+This will allow you to use CURL, browser or uaac to     access to UAA at: http://uaas:8080
   * bosh ssh
 ```